nanis/nonfelony/README.md

 # nonfelony

-A Vim color scheme that may be a misdemeanor against good taste
+A Vim color scheme that may be a misdemeanor against good taste.
+GUI only.

 ## A screenshot